 Make a Plan for Your Current Watch

-If you’re planning to upgrade to a new Apple Watch in 2023, make sure you have a plan for your current watch.
+If you’re planning to upgrade your smartwatch in 2023, make sure you have a plan for your current watch if you have one.

 Some of you might know of a friend or relative who could make use of your current device.
 Ask around and see if anyone might need a hand-me-down.
 You may also look into donating your device to charity.